Cadbury Creme Egg Cupcakes are rich chocolate cupcakes, filled with rich chocolate ganache, and finished with Creme Egg buttercream!

-I’ve had so much fun this week with these Easter/Spring themed goodies.
-On a personal level, I crave more savory treats then the sweet ones but I love the responses and comments I get from my random posts (like yesterday's about Peeps) probably more then when I make an amazing dish because it is so unexpected.
-I do posts like those because they make me giggle, but it really makes me feel good when I get the impression that it may have made you giggle a little too.
+It's been so much fun making Easter and spring themed goodies this week.
+Personally, I crave savory treats more than the sweet ones, but I love the comments I get on my random posts (like yesterday's Peeps post).
+I think it's because when I make an amazing sweet recipe, it is so unexpected.
+I write posts like these because they make me giggle, but it really makes me feel good when it makes you giggle a little, too.

 - 4 ounces unsalted butter, at room temperature